Top 3 Electric Toothbrush Recommendations for Arthitis

 With dozens of different options to choose from, these are some of the key aspects you want to consider to help make sure you make the right purchase.

-Ergonomic Handles That Are Easy to Hold
+Ergonomic Handles that are Easy to Hold

 This is a key factor to consider for arthritis patients.
 Make sure that the handle is comfortable to hold, easy to grip, and that all the buttons are easy to reach.
 This will go a long way in making the brushing experience pain-free.